Since the world of photography went digital the image manipulation and retouching tool of choice has been Adobe’s ubiquitous Photoshop.

 Retouching is like make-up; less is often more.
 Just because the tools are there it doesn’t mean they all have to come out of the toolbox.

-I find that I rarely need to retouch the bride’s skin as more often than not a good make-up artist will have concealed any blemishes.
-Most of the work I do with Photoshop will involve removing fire exit signs, a footprint from the bride’s dress or perhaps the odd stray hair.
+I rarely need to retouch the bride’s skin as more often than not a good make-up artist will have concealed any blemishes.
+Most of the work I do with Photoshop involves tidying up a scene.
+For instance removing fire exit signs, a footprint from the bride’s dress or perhaps the odd stray hair.

 The image above is a good example; here I have ‘tidied up’ the pathway and removed the distracting children’s play area from the background.